Instructions for Data Papers

 What are data papers?

-Data papers are a unique type of article published in Ecology, used to present large or expansive data sets, accompanied by metadata which describes the content, context, quality, and structure of the data.
+Data papers are a unique type of article published in Ecology, used to present large or expansive data sets, accompanied by metadata which describe the content, context, quality, and structure of the data.
 Metadata may contain limited statistical analysis of the data; more detailed analysis of data sets could, however, form the core of a companion article.
 Data papers are subject to full peer-review; the review process will evaluate ecological significance and overall quality first, but data papers will also undergo further technical review to ensure a high standard of usability, especially with respect to associated metadata.

-Ecological Archives provides long-term accessibility and maintenance of data papers.
-Because data papers are intended to facilitate secondary data use and analysis, periodic updates to the data sets are allowed (and encouraged).
-Due to the financial liability of long-term hosting and maintenance, ESA charges a one-time fee of $250 at publication for data papers.
+Wiley online provides long-term accessibility and maintenance of data papers.
+Due to the financial liability of long-term hosting and maintenance, there is a one-time fee of $250 at publication for data papers.
 Additional charges apply if the file sizes are deemed excessively large.
 There is no length limit for data papers.

 Two parts: data and metadata

 Data should be logically and consistently formatted.
 Our primary goal is to ensure that your files will be accessible and legible to every user, on every platform, for the forseeable future - as such, we avoid posting files in a proprietary format.
-The most commonly submitted proprietary format submitted are Excel (.xls) files - we do not accept Excel files for posting to Ecological Archives.
+The most commonly submitted proprietary format are Excel (.xls).
 Excel spreadsheets should be converted to a plain text format, such as comma-separated values (.csv) or tab-delimited ASCII text (.txt).
 Software should be submitted both as source code and compiled (executable) code.
 Submitting compiled code without accompanying source code is not acceptable.

 Generally, synthetic data (e.g., figures) can accompany, but not substitute for, raw data in data papers; such synthetic results normally should be placed within the accompanying metadata text.